• Skip to main content

 7. Use immediately or store for later.

-Your homemade pumpkin purée can be used immediately or you can store any unused purée in the refrigerator for several days (possibly up to a week, depending on the water content and pumpkin variety).
+Your homemade pumpkin puree can be used immediately.
+Store unused puree in an airtight container in the refrigerator.
+It will remain fresh for several days (possibly up to a week, depending on the water content and pumpkin variety).

 • Overhead view of scooping out a roasted butternut squash pumpkin into a jar and ice cube trays for freezing.